silasmariusz/atmospheric-weather-card/README.md

 ## Custom House Image Generation

+To get the "Immersive" look with your own home:

 1. **Capture a Reference:** Take a photo from a corner to help the AI understand depth.
 2. **Generate the Image:** Use the prompt below for a clean 3D architectural look.